By Michael C. Denison

 Whenever an unrepresented litigant seems to be out of control, consult section 391 to determine if relief is available.

-In addition to the two core elements, the first of the four statutory scenarios requires that the plaintiff must have commenced or maintained at least five litigations within the past seven years that were either determined adversely to the plaintiff, or remained pending without good cause for two years without being brought to trial.
+Four Statutory Requirements In addition to the two core elements, the first of the four statutory scenarios requires that the plaintiff must have commenced or maintained at least five litigations within the past seven years that were either determined adversely to the plaintiff, or remained pending without good cause for two years without being brought to trial.
 (See Cal.
 Code Civ.
 Proc. § 391(b)(1).)
 Under California's fast-track rules (Cal.
 Gov. Code § 68600–68620) this latter scenario has become less common.

 The vexatious litigant statute defines litigation as "any civil action or proceeding, commenced, maintained or pending in any state or federal court."
 (See Cal.
 Code Civ.
 Proc. § 391(a).)
 Because the requirement is based on specific numbers, strict compliance is the order of the day.
 Four or fewer adverse litigations in the past seven years won't qualify; nor will five adverse litigations if one of them lies beyond the seven-year cutoff.
 Nor will five adverse litigations in the past seven years qualify if the plaintiff was represented by counsel in one or more instances.
 In short, litigants can't be a little vexatious.
 In the law's eye, they are either vexatious or they aren't.